Deftly/notes/aws_certs/saa/elastic_compute_cloud.md

 - EFA are used for HPC and ML use cases
 - Tightly coupled applications
 - Can be used with all instance types

+## Public, Private and Elastic IP(EIP) Addresses
+Public IP addresses are dynamic addresses, meaning they might change.
+When you stop your instance and start it back up again it will pick up a new IPV4 public address, the private address will stay the same.
+This means you should not use the public IP address in application code because it can change over time.

+An Elastic IP is also a public IP but it's a static address and doesn't change and we can associate an Elastic IP with a network interface.

+In the event that an instance fails and we have applications that are pointing to it's IP address we will want to is assign that IP address to another instance.
+To do this we have a two options.
+We can move the network interface and assign it to another instance within the same AZ.
+Another option is to move the Elastic IP address to a new instance with its own network interface.
+This allows you to fail over into a different AZ since the Elastic IP address can be remapped across AZs but the network interfaces cannot.

+Also note that EIP addresses that are allocated to your account but unused will incur charges.